VHF radio and logging reports

 Licensing ensures that radio equipment is regulated and used in the correct manner by competent persons.
 You can find more information about licensing on the Ofcom website.

-- slowly and clearly call ‘Jersey Coastguard, this is vessel (name of vessel) requesting a radio check on VHF channel 82, over’
+- slowly and clearly say ‘Jersey Coastguard, this is vessel (name of vessel) requesting a radio check on VHF channel 82, over’

-- Jersey Coastguard will then confirm they have received your radio check
+- we will then confirm we have received your radio check

 Logging a transit report

 You should always log a transit report with Jersey Coastguard when heading to sea on any type of craft.
-This ensures that they are aware that you are at sea.
+This ensures that we are aware that you are at sea.

 To log a transit report: